Processing, Please Wait...

 The Nominating Committee is charged to recommend candidates to run in the fall elections for the next class of Trustees.
-Every third year, the committee is also charged to recommend candidates for the office of President; the office of Secretary; and the office of Treasurer.
+Every second year, the committee is also charged to recommend candidates for the office of President; the office of Secretary; and the office of Treasurer.
 The candidates must be current LSA members.
 Collectively, they should represent the broad range of disciplines and scholarship in the Association, as well as diversity of race, ethnicity, gender, age, regions, and perspectives.

 Harry J. Kalven Jr. Award